 If using an array in a business object, you cannot rely on the order of the array when indexing into the array in Maps and/or Relationships.
 The construct that this migrates into in WebSphere Process Server does not guarantee index order, particularly when entries are deleted.

-It is important to use only the Business Object Designer tool to edit business object definitions, and to use only the published APIs for business objects within integration artifacts.
+It is important to use only the Business Object Designer or the Business Object Designer ExpressTM tool to edit business object definitions, and to use only the published APIs for business objects within integration artifacts.

 Premigration considerations: Collaboration templates